Entanglement in the symmetric subspace: mapping multipartite to bipartite states: Conclusion

 We presented a systematic approach to map multipartite symmetric states onto bipartite symmetric states of higher local dimension.
-This mapping allows for the analysis of the original multipartite entangled state via its mapped counterpart in terms of entanglement detection, the tensor rank, and the geometric measure.
-Also, we identified highly entangled symmetric states that surpass previously known candidates for maximally entangled symmetric states.
+This mapping allows for the analysis of the original multipartite entangled state via its mapped counterpart.
 Finally, we uncovered the existence of nontrivial entangled symmetric subspaces, whose states are not reached by the mapping.

 Our findings open several avenues for further research.
-First, it would be worthwhile to investigate the entanglement criterion discussed after Result~\ref{obs:sep}, especially using the positive partial transpose criterion~\cite{peres1996separability}.
-Second, finding a connection between ${\rm R}[\mathcal{M} (\ket{\Psi})]$ discussed in Result~\ref{ob:STR_R_inequality} and the border rank~\cite{landsberg2011tensors,vrana2015asymptotic} would be interesting.
-Also, a deeper exploration of Result~\ref{ob:high_ent} and its connections to the Majorana representation~\cite{aulbach2010maximally,martin2010multiqubit} may provide further insights into the structure of maximally entangled symmetric states.
-Moreover, the entangled symmetric subspace presented in Result~\ref{obs:subspace} may facilitate a more systematic analysis of entanglement dimensionality with Schmidt rank~\cite{cubitt2008dimension}.
-Finally, our results may encourage further developments in characterizing Bell nonlocality, quantifying other entanglement measures, and exploring scenarios beyond the symmetric subspace.
+First, it would be worthwhile to relate the entanglement criterion discussed after Result~\ref{obs:sep} to the PPT criterion~\cite{peres1996separability}.
+In particular, it would be interesting to investigate whether the mapping preserves the PPT condition.
+Second, connecting our results to the Majorana representation~\cite{aulbach2010maximally,martin2010multiqubit} may provide further insights into the structure of MES states.
+Also, it would be interesting to use the Schmidt rank to explore the entanglement dimensionality in the complementary subspace $\hat{\mathcal{S}}_{2}^{(d)}$~\cite{cubitt2008dimension}.
+More broadly, our results may encourage advances in Bell nonlocality, alternative entanglement measures, and might be extended beyond the symmetric subspace.
+Finally, an experimental implementation of the proposed mapping would be of great interest.
+To this end, platforms based on atomic ensembles---such as those exploited in \cite{kunkel2018spatially,fadel2018spatial,lange2018entanglement}---appear particularly promising for future experiments.